FindMalek/zero-plan/prisma/seed/README.md

 This directory contains seed data for the database.
 The following data is seeded by default:

+## Security & Encryption

+🔐 **All sensitive data is properly encrypted using AES-256-CBC encryption:**

+- **Card Numbers & CVV codes** - Encrypted using dedicated encryption keys and IVs
+- **Credential Passwords** - Encrypted with bcrypt hashing + AES encryption
+- **Secret Values** - All secret values (API keys, tokens, etc.) encrypted using AES-256
+- **User Passwords** - Hashed using bcryptjs with salt rounds for authentication

+The seeding process uses a dedicated encryption utility (`./encryption.ts`) that implements:

+- AES-256-CBC encryption for all sensitive data
+- Unique initialization vectors (IVs) for different data types
+- Secure key management for development environments
+- Proper encryption/decryption workflows

 ## Seeded Users

 ### 1. John Doe